tao.js Adapter for React

 adapter.removeComponentHandler(, MyComponent); // <--- Adapter no longer has any handlers for MyComponent

-is managing the handler functions added to the TAO,
+Special Note: as an individual Adapter is managing the handler functions added to the TAO,

-this way of removing handlers is scoped only to the individual Adapter
+this way of removing handlers is scoped only to the individual Adapter.

 Succinct ComponentHandlers